 These factors are changing the way purpose-made, private rental properties are being designed.
 In fact, Build to Rent (BTR) developments appear to be leading the way in providing homes adapted to a more modern way of life.

-With many of us working from home and the likelihood that companies will adopt more flexible remote working policies going forward, there is increasing demand for office space within the home.
+With many companies adopting more flexible remote working policies, there is increasing demand for office space within the home.
 While an extra room is ideal, when it comes to smaller square footage properties such as apartments, flexible layouts with space for workstations are going to win out.
 In purpose-built developments, this might also mean designing communal workspaces and bookable meeting rooms within the building.
 So, it’s good riddance to working on the kitchen table.

 The lockdowns of 2020 and 2021 have also brought about a rise in the demand for garden and outdoor space.
 According to analysis by Zoopla, the top search term used by renters in 2020 was ‘garden’ and at fourth place was ‘balcony’.
 Many studies have shown a clear link between nature and green spaces and maintaining good mental health.
 In an increasingly urbanised world, our access to green space is often limited.
 Designers are coming up with inspiring and clever ways to incorporate outdoor space in apartment living that are beyond the scope of the balcony, whether it’s using green walls or creating parkland settings within the grounds.
 Communal roof terraces where tenants can not only soak up the summer sun but also grow vegetables, meet neighbours for a BBQ and gather for residents’ events help to reduce isolation and enhance general wellbeing.

 In a recent survey by HomeViews, design ranks high with renters.
-Purpose-built BTR developments score higher than repurposed buildings and former office buildings are least desirable.
-The private rental sector is attempting to shake off a reputation for designing character-less boxes for rent.
-There is much more consideration of sourcing and developing sites that fit seamlessly into the context of the surrounding environment.
+Purpose-built BTR developments score higher than repurposed buildings, with former office buildings being least desirable.
+The private rental sector is attempting to shake off a reputation for designing characterless boxes for rent.
+There is much more consideration in sourcing and developing sites that fit seamlessly into the context of the surrounding environment.
 Buildings that offer something unique in terms of features and are sympathetic to the heritage of the area provide tenants with a greater sense of belonging and homeliness.